 A bill is the draft of a legislative proposal, which, when passed by both houses of Parliament and assented to by the President, becomes an Act of Parliament.

-The Data Protection Bill is the draft/proposal of what parliament want to do regarding Data Protection.
+The Data Protection Bill is the draft/proposal of what parliament wants to do regarding Data Protection.
 The Bill is discussed and debated in which amendments can be made.
 Once the bill has been agreed, the process begins to turn the bill into law or an act.

 The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 The GDPR begins officially on the 25th of May 2018.